conp-solutions/SpecSAT/README.md

 want to maintain this venv separately, the script `SpecSAT.sh` will take care of the extra steps automatically.

+## Internals

+The SpecSAT tool uses the SAT solver `MergeSat` as a SAT backend to perform measurements.
+The input problems to be solved are generated with the tool `modgen`.
+Both tools are considered state-of-the-art tools, so that using them for measurements provides meaningful results.

+The generated benchmarks are large enough to represent currently challenging input sizes for a SAT solver. `MergeSat` can solve input by using multiple compute resources.
+This parallel solving is implemented in a deterministic way.
+For measurements, this configuration allows to re-run the parallel solving with the exact same algorithmic steps.

+To make sure the expected results are obtained, the output of the sequential solving process is validated against the known number of search conflicts the SAT solver will produce when solving a given formula.
+For the parallel search, no such expectation is used, as the number of generated conflicts also depends on the number of used cores.

+### Licensing

+SpecSAT is implemented under the MIT license.
+The used SAT solver `MergeSat` also uses the MIT license.
+The benchmark generation tool `modgen` is distributed via the GPL license.
+Please make sure these licenses fit your use case.

 ## Contributing Report Data

 Data about different hosts can be stored automatically as part of the repository